Dracophyllum muscoides: Phylogeny

-He claimed that it was closely allied to D. minimum, however W. R. B. Oliver, the first person to attempt to arrange the genus Dracophyllum taxonomically, didn't totally agree.
+Hooker claimed that it was closely allied to D. minimum, however W. R. B. Oliver, the first person to attempt to arrange the genus Dracophyllum taxonomically, did not totally agree.
 In a 1952 supplement of the Trans.
 Proc.
 R. Soc.
 N. Z., he placed D. muscoides in a group with D. prostratum and D. pronum, leaving D. minimum to its own group, in the subgenus Oreothamnus.
 Oliver, however, conducted his research based purely on morphological characteristics such as growth habit, leaves, and flowers.
 In 2010 a team of several botanists, including Stephanus Venter, published an article on the genus Dracophyllum in the Annals of the Missouri Botanical Garden.
-In it they performed a cladistic analysis and produced a phylogenetic tree of the tribe Richeeae and other species using genetic sequencing.
+In it, they performed a cladistic analysis and produced a phylogenetic tree of the tribe Richeeae and other species using genetic sequencing.
 They found that only the subgenus Oreothamnus as well as the tribe Richeeae were monophyletic and that D. muscoides is contained within a Paraphyletic group with D. pronum and others.
-The paraphylly of the genus Dracophyllum, as well as the polyphyly of the closely related genus Richea, they argued, suggested that a major taxonomic revision was required.
+The paraphyly of the genus Dracophyllum, as well as the polyphyly of the closely related genus Richea, they argued, suggested that a major taxonomic revision was required.
 Stephanus Venter revised the genus in 2021, merging the genus Richea into two subgenera, named D. Subg.
 Cystanthe and D. Subg.
 Dracophylloides, of Dracophyllum.
 Though he noted that because the 2010 study was based on plastid sequence data and did not attain some species with strong enough evidence, the subgenera are instead based on morphological characteristics.